intel/nauta/docs/user-guide/actions/getting_started.md

 `nctl experiment submit [options] SCRIPT_LOCATION [-- script_parameters]`

 **Where**:
 * `-t`,  TEXT: Name of a template used by Nauta to create a description of a job to be submitted.
 By default, this is a single-node TensorFlow training.
-The template is chosen, and the list of available templates can be obtained by issuing the `nctl experiment template_list` command.
+The template is chosen, and the list of available templates can be obtained by issuing the `nctl template list` command.
 * `SCRIPT_LOCATION`: The path and name of the Python script used to perform this experiment.

 **Note**: To run TensorBoard, TensorBoard data _must be_ written to a folder in the directory `/mnt/output/experiment`.
 This example script satisfies this requirement; however, your scripts will need to meet the same requirements.